 If you would prefer to undertake the mentorship module assessed via Practice Portfolio ONLY please follow this link

-The module is designed to develop your knowledge, skills and competence in supporting the learning and assessment of healthcare students in practice based settings.
-You will be provided with the opportunity to explore your work environment from the perspective of a learning environment and to develop your own skills as a mentor and assessor.
-This will involve learning about effective mentoring and assessment strategies and how to implement these in your field of practice.
+The module is designed to develop your knowledge, skills and competence in supporting and reviewing the progress of healthcare students in practice based settings.
+You will be provided with the opportunity to explore your work environment from the perspective of a learning environment and to develop your own skills as a mentor/practice supervisor.
+This will involve learning about effective strategies and how to implement these in your field of practice.
 You will have the opportunity to share learning with other health related disciplines in an interactive environment which will help you to gain the knowledge, skills and attitudes needed to facilitate the development of the next generation of healthcare professionals.

 The module will cover the following subject areas:

 - Facilitating learning for a range of students, within practice areas;

 - Making judgments about progress and reviewing students’ competence;

 - Evaluating the standard of learning which is taking place;

 - Enabling students to apply theories in specific practical situations and environments;

 - Leadership skills for education and assessment of competence in practice environments.